stuart/elixir-webdriver/README.md

 * PhantomJS version 1.9.7 or later: http://phantomjs.org/
 * FireFox: Get a recent version, please... https://www.mozilla.org/en-US/firefox/new/
 * ChromeDriver version 2.9 or later and Chrome (or Chromium): http://chromedriver.storage.googleapis.com/index.html
+* Remote Driver: This driver does not manage starting and stopping the browser for you.
+To use this you must have a webdriver server such as Selenium or PhantomJS running at a known url.

 Currently I have only tested extensively on OSX, and Ubuntu Linux.
 It should work on most UNIX like platforms.
 There is some rudimentary Windows support code in here, but I'm pretty sure that it won't work.

 ## Changelog
+* 2014-02-24
+    - Added Remote driver
+    - Added listing of browsers
+    - Added listing of sessions
+    - Added stop_all_browsers function

 * 2014-02-14
     - Update to version 0.3.0